 - 3. The buildings are connected to the parking deck podium structure used to create direct vehicular and pedestrian access to the Day Use Commercial amenities, with additional unobstructed views of the ocean and marinas provided from new elevated public vantage points. - 4.
-The additional height above the forty (40) foot height limit shall be for architectural features only that do not increase the gross floor area for the purpose of determining parking requirements. - 5.
-No more than fifty percent (50%) of the total roof area of the structures shall exceed forty (40) feet in height and no more than twenty-five percent (25%) of the same roof area shall exceed fifty (50) feet in height. - 6.
+With the exception of Conceptual Building 4 (the new building proposed in the Dana Wharf area), any Any additional height above forty (40) feet shall be for architectural features only that do not increase the gross floor area for the purpose of determining parking requirements. - 5.
+No more than fifty percent (50%) of the total roof area of the structures shall exceed forty (40) feet in height and no more than twenty-five percent (25%) of the same roof area shall exceed fifty (50) feet in height.
+An exception to this limitation may be permitted for Conceptual Building 4, (the new building proposed in the Dana Wharf area) with a building footprint of less than 5,000 sq. ft., if the majority of the upper level is used to accommodate a harbor-wide view for purposes of harbor-related public safety operations. - 6.
 Public/boater access to the dry boat storage/public boat launching facilities are maintained. - 7.
 Architectural elements (see Site Development Standard e, below) including building heights have been incorporated into the design of the buildings to promote a village atmosphere and maintain the existing community character of the area.